An Introduction to Deep Morphological Networks: Experimental Setup

-As introduced, two simple image classification datasets were designed in this work to validate the feature learning process of the proposed DeepMorphNets.
-In order to allow such validation, these datasets were created so that it is possible to define, a priori, the optimal structuring element (i.e., the SE that would produce the best results) for a classification scenario.
-Hence, in this case, the validation would be performed by comparing the learned structuring element with the optimal one, i.e., if both SEs are similar, then the proposed technique is able to perform well the feature learning step.
+\textbf{Synthetic Datasets.} As introduced, two simple synthetic (image classification) datasets were designed in this work to validate the feature learning process of the proposed DeepMorphNets.
+In order to allow such validation, these datasets were created so that it is possible to define, a priori, the optimal SE (i.e., the SE that would produce the best results) for a classification scenario.
+Hence, in this case, the validation would be performed by comparing the learned SE with the optimal one, i.e., if both SEs are similar, then the proposed technique is able to perform well the feature learning step.

-Specifically, both datasets are composed of 1,000 grayscale images with a resolution of $224\times 224$ pixels (a common image size employed in famous architecture such as AlexNet~\cite{krizhevsky2012imagenet}) equally divided into two classes.
+Specifically, both datasets are composed of \textbf{1,000 grayscale images} with a resolution of $224\times 224$ pixels (a common image size employed in famous architecture such as AlexNet~\cite{krizhevsky2012imagenet}) \textbf{equally} divided into two classes.

-The \textbf{first dataset} has two classes of squares: (i) a small one, with $5\times 5$ pixels, and (ii) a large one, with $9\times 9$ pixels.
-In this case, a simple opening with a square structuring element larger than $5\times 5$ but smaller than $9\times 9$ should erode the small squares while keeping the larger ones, allowing the network to perfectly classify the dataset.
+The \textbf{first dataset} has two classes.
+The first one is composed of images with small ($5\times 5$ pixels) squares whereas the second consists of images with large ($9\times 9$ pixels) squares.
+Each image of this dataset has only one square (of one of the above classes) positioned randomly.
+In this case, an opening with a SE larger than $5\times 5$ but smaller than $9\times 9$ should erode the small squares while keeping the others, allowing the model to perfectly classify the dataset.

 More difficult, the \textbf{second synthetic dataset} has two classes of rectangles.
-The first class has shapes of $7\times 3$ pixels while the other one has rectangles of $3\times 7$.
-This case is a little more complicated because the network should learn a structuring element based on the orientation of one the rectangles.
+The first class has shapes of $7\times 3$ pixels while the other one is composed of rectangles of $3\times 7$.
+As in the previous dataset, each image of this dataset has only one rectangle (of one of the above classes) positioned randomly.
+This case is a little more complicated because the network should learn a SE based on the orientation of one the rectangles.
 Particularly, it is possible to perfectly classify this dataset using a single opening operation with one of the following types of SEs: (i) a rectangle of at least 7 pixels of width and height larger than 3 but smaller than 7 pixels, which would erode the first class of rectangles and preserve the second one, or (ii) a rectangle with a width larger than 3 but smaller than 7 pixels and height larger than 7 pixels, which would erode the second class of rectangle while keeping the first one.